 - people with neck and shoulder pain from computer use

 - male weightlifters, to help with recovery after training

 A 2014 study found that gua sha improved the range of movement and reduced pain in people who used computers frequently compared with a control group that had no treatment.

 In a 2017 study, weightlifters who had gua sha felt that lifting weights took less effort after treatment.
 This could suggest that the treatment speeds up muscle recovery.

 Older adults with back pain were treated with either gua sha or a hot pack.
-Both treatments relieved symptoms equally well, but the effects of gua sha lasted longer.
+Both treatments relieved symptoms equally well, but the

 After a week, those who had received gua sha treatment reported greater flexibility and less back pain than the other group.

 Gua sha causes tiny blood vessels near the surface of the skin called capillaries to burst.
 This creates the distinctive red or purple bruises, known as sha.